-February 4, 2018 (Wilkes-Barre, PA) It was announced today that the founder of prog-rock band YES, Jon Anderson, will perform at the F.M.
+Founder of prog-rock band YES, Jon Anderson, will perform at the F.M.
 Kirby Center on Monday, April 15 at 7:30 p.m.

 Jon Anderson is undoubtedly one of the most recognizable voices in progressive rock as the lead vocalist and creative force behind Yes.
 Anderson was the author and a major creative influence behind the ground-breaking album ‘Fragile’ as well as the series of epic, complex pieces such as “Awaken”, “Gates of Delirium” and especially “Close to the Edge” which were central to the band’s success.

 Additionally, Anderson co-authored the group’s biggest hits, including “I’ve Seen All Good People”, “Roundabout”, and “Owner Of A Lonely Heart”.
 In addition, Anderson had great success with a series of albums he did with Vangelis, and most recently released the critically-acclaimed solo album entitled ‘Survival and Other Stories’.